AnyFetch/developers.anyfetch.com/resources/document-types.md

 ## File
 > ID: `5252ce4ce4cfcd16f55cfa3b`

-Most basic document type for any kind of binary content.
+Most basic document-type for any kind of binary content.
 When a provider sends data without any additional information, it will use this document_type.

 ### Projections
 Snippet